 Details of Authorization:

-• Duration of Authorization: [Start Date] to [End Date] (if applicable)
+• Authorisation lasts from [Start Date] to [End Date] (if relevant).

-• Scope of Authorization: [Specify any limitations or full authority]
+• Scope of Authorisation: [List any restrictions or give full permission]

-I confirm that I am fully responsible for any actions taken by [Authorized Person’s Name] within the scope of this authorization.
-I also understand that this authorization remains valid until it is formally revoked in writing.
+I promise that I will be held fully responsible for anything that [Authorised Person’s Name] does with this permission.
+I also know that this permission is only good until it is officially taken away in writing.

 Thank you for your understanding and cooperation.